Jason Moran (musician): Teaching and organization

 Moran has been on the faculty of the New England Conservatory of Music since 2010, where he coaches two ensembles, teaches lessons, and gives masterclasses.
 At the Kennedy Center he has been the musical adviser for jazz since 2011, and artistic director for jazz since 2014, occupying the position of Billy Taylor.

 Apart from these positions, Moran has organized events such as "713-->212: Houstonians in NYC" in January 2011 and Very Very Threadgill, a two-day festival dedicated to Henry Threadgill, his "favorite composer", in September 2014.

 Moran and his family manage the granting of "Moran Scholarship Award", first set in 1994 for jazz students at HSPVA.
 In 2005 they set in Houston The Mary Lou Chester Moran Foundation, for similar purposes.

 In 2013 he expressed support for the Justice for Jazz Artists campaign of the American Federation of Musicians.

 In 2015 Moran was appointed Honorary Professor at the Rhythmic Music Conservatory (RMC) in Copenhagen, Denmark, where he periodically conducts workshops and master classes.

+In 2026 Moran received a honorary doctorate from Mahattan School of Music.